x

 PORTAGE COUNTY

-If passed, the money will go toward building a new high school, updating other schools and growing the community.
-According to the school district, the levy would cost homeowners $265 per year for each $100,000 of valuation.
-This also crosses into Summit County.
+The money generated from the levy was to go toward building a new high school, updating other schools and growing the community, the district said.
+According to the school district, the levy would have cost homeowners $265 per year for each $100,000 of valuation.

 • Length of levy: 37 years